HarelBS/NLP_Project/README.md

 ```

 This script:

 - Downloads 5,000 TriviaQA question-answer pairs
 - Generates JSONL files in the required format for training
 - Outputs: `trivia_qa_train.jsonl`, `made_up_ver1.jsonl`, `made_up_ver2.jsonl`

 ### Step 2: Train Models

-**Note**: Skip this step if you have already downloaded our pre-trained models from Step 4.
+**Note**: Skip this step if you have already downloaded our fine-tuned models.

 Run the main fine-tuning script to train models with different data orderings: